-Social activities; and
+Social activities;

-Sensory and memory enhancement activities.
+Sensory and memory enhancement activities; and

+Pleasurable activities as described in each individual’s service plan.

 The Residence shall document and make available upon request all plans, policies and procedures required under 651 CMR 12.04(4)(a) and (b) in accordance with the disclosure requirements of 651 CMR 12.08(3).

-Administrative staff of the Residence qualified by training and experience shall review the operations of the Special Care Residence twice each year.
+Administrative staff of the Residence qualified by training and experience shall review the operations of any Special Care Residence twice each year.
 The reviews may be conducted as part of the Residence Quality Improvement and Assurance program prescribed under 651 MR 12.04(10).
 The Residence shall document the results of these reviews.

 Optional Services.
 The Assisted Living Residence may provide or arrange for the provision of the following optional services, including but not limited to: